7 Signs of Shareholder Friendly Management

 Good corporate governance is important for your investment portfolio.
 When you are in business with people who are interested in making sure that you, the owner (shareholder), get a fair shake, you are likely to have better results.
 A lot of successful investors refer to companies that put the stockholder first as "shareholder friendly."

 To understand what that means, here are seven specific things you can look for that might indicate you are dealing with world-class people who are looking out for your investment.
-While shareholder-friendly management can't save terrible businesses from their doomed fate, they can tilt the odds in your favor.
-All else equal, they can help make you richer with less risk.
+While shareholder friendly management can't save a terrible business from its doomed fate, it can tilt the odds in your favor.
+All else equal, it can help make you richer with less risk.

 Having a Clearly Articulated Dividend Policy

-“The lack of skill that many CEOs have at capital allocation is no small matter: After ten years on the job, a CEO whose company annually retains earnings equal to 10% of net worth will have been responsible for the deployment of more than 60% of all the capital at work in the business.”
+“The lack of skill that many CEOs have at capital allocation is no small matter: After 10 years on the job, a CEO whose company annually retains earnings equal to 10 percent of net worth will have been responsible for the deployment of more than 60 percent of all the capital at work in the business.”

 When management articulates a clear and justifiable dividend policy, shareholders are better able to hold them accountable and judge performance.
 It also tempers the urge to pursue overpriced acquisitions.
 An excellent example is U.S. Bank, the sixth-largest financial institution in the world.
 According to the company’s 2005 annual report, “The Company has targeted returning 80 percent of earnings to our shareholders through a combination of dividends and share repurchases.
 In keeping with the target, the Company returned 90 percent of earnings in 2005.”

 Requiring Executives to Own Stock in the Business

 All else being equal, you want your capital managed by someone who has “skin in the game,” so to speak.
 Shareholder friendly companies typically require managers and executives to own stock in the corporation worth several times their base salary.
 It ensures that they are thinking primarily as owners, not employees.